Memorial Day Poppies: The Meaning Behind the Red Flowers

 Have you seen them?
 Memorial Day poppies?
 Or veterans handing out single red flowers in public places near Memorial Day?

-For me, it’s been too long since I’ve seen those colorful pins of Memorial Day.
-But I remember them… the veterans and their red flowers.
-From childhood memories of too long ago.
-Of portable tables near grocery markets and older veterans and their rows of little red Memorial Day poppies.
+For me, it has been too long since I've seen those colorful pins of Memorial Day.
+But I remember them - the veterans and their red flowers.
+From childhood memories of portable tables near grocery markets, older veterans sitting quietly, and rows of little red Memorial Day poppies waiting to be pinned to a lapel.

-It’s a little sad when I stop and think about those veterans of long ago, sitting behind those tables, patiently waiting for someone to remember.
+It makes me a little sad when I stop and think about those veterans of long ago, patiently waiting for someone to remember.

 My grandparents happily pinned those little red Memorial Day poppies on their lapels.
-In those days of carefree childhood, I’m sure I asked endless questions about those poppies, but as the years have passed, the memory of why those poppies were handed out has dimmed.
+In those carefree childhood days, I'm sure I asked endless questions about the flowers.
+But as the years have passed, the memory of why those poppies were handed out has dimmed.

 The Poem That Inspired Memorial Day Poppies